moedasdigitais/MDMCOINExplorer/README.md

 yarn start
 ```

-Your browser will open local version of Waves Explorer automatically.
+Your browser will open local version of MDMCOIN Explorer automatically.

 ## Build

-Build process creates ./dist directory with Waves Explorer distribution that supports mainnet, testnet and a custom network.
+Build process creates ./dist directory with MDMCOIN Explorer distribution that supports mainnet, testnet and a custom network.
 To create the distribution, run from the project directory:
 ```
 gulp buildOfficialProd